fusionfabric/open-api-standard/Customization.md

 - Custom Fields
 {: .no_toc}

-This section describes customization capabilities that may be provided with Finastra Open APIs and includes the following sections:
+This section describes customization capabilities that may be provided with Open APIs and includes the following sections:
 - TOC
 {:toc}